R360FE/bambooshoot/README.md

 ## What's bambooshoot?

 an application used by FE to generate mockdata of server's interface response.
-It's also can serve as a server to replace the response of serverside interface.
+It also can serve as a server to replace the response of serverside interface.

 ## How to use it?

-### 1 use npm install bambootshoot.
+### 1 use npm install bambooshoot.

-      npm install bambootshoot
+      npm install bambooshoot [-g]

 ### 2 start the server and the default port is 3000 if you don't pass the option -p